jidiai/GRF_MARL/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A Google Research Football Multi-Agent Reinforcement Learning Library (GRF MARL Lib)
+A Google Research Football Multi-Agent Reinforcement Learning Library (GRF MARLLib)
 =======================================

 .. figure:: images/game_replay.gif